chaubeyuttam07/AI-News-Summerizer/README.md

 # 📰 AI News Summarizer

-AI-powered tool that fetches trending news articles and generates concise summaries using state-of-the-art LLMs like OpenAI's GPT.
+AI-powered tool that fetches trending news articles and generates concise summaries using state-of-the-art LLMs like OpenAI's GPT or Groq.
 Designed for developers, journalists, and researchers who want quick, readable overviews of the news.

 ---